 Ashlee can be followed on Twitter at @ashleegodwin.

 Chiara Libiseller is a PhD candidate and Graduate Teaching Assistant at the War Studies Department at King’s College London.
-Her research is situated within the field of Strategic Studies and looks at changes and continuities in discourses on and concepts of war and warfare in the US and UK since the end of the Cold War.
+Her research looks at the rise and fall of fashionable concepts in the field of Strategic Studies since the end of the Cold War.

 Armida van Rij is a Research Associate at the Policy Institute at King's College London, working across security, defence and foreign policy.
 In addition to carrying out research in these areas, she has conducted projects looking at mitigating the threat of landmines and IEDs, and has examined attitudes to social cohesion and counter-terrorism policy.
 Armida is a regular contributor to British and international media, appearing on or providing comment to Channel 4, the BBC, CNN, the Atlantic and others.